 Kris @ www.attainable-sustainable.net shares her triumphs and struggles of her homestead in Hawaii.

 Beth @ www.theupcycledfamily.com has great tips for gardening, alternative health and she also homeschools her children in rural Kansas.
 She uses oils and herbs to take care of her family and animals.

 Tracy Lynn @ www.oursimplehomestead.com helps her readers do what she and her husband did-get out of the rat race and back to the simple life on their homestead.

 Laurie @ www.commonsensehome.com discusses homesteading, gardening, home remedies and health in her informational blog.
 She also has written e-books about these topics.

 Marjory @ www.thegrownetwork.com is very knowledgeable about the homesteading lifestyle, but also emphasizes non traditional health and healthcare information.
-She sells several DVDs and online courses.
+She sells several DVDs, online courses and a membership site.

 Lisa @ www.fresheggsdaily.com loves to talk about her chickens, but she is so much more than that!
 She has a tv show, several books and makes appearances around the country speaking to people about raising chickens.

 Danielle @ www.weedemandreap.com has transformed her life and diet by growing her own food and raising her own animals.
 She does this on a one acre urban farm.
-She also has some great videos on homesteading topics on her YouTube channel.
+She has a great YouTube channel too!

 Dana @ www.piwakawakavalley.com is a homesteader in New Zealand.
 And not only does she do all the homesteading stuff, but she is also a homeschooling mom of 3 and is a weekend nurse.
 Amazing!